Theory of the Elementary Particles: Introduction

-After 30 years of effort the so-called ``Standard Model" of the elementary particles has not come up with a precise theoretical determination of the masses of either the mesons and baryons or of the leptons, which means that neither the mass of the fundamental electron nor the mass of the fundamental proton have been explained.
-The quarks, which have been introduced by Gell-Mann [1] forty years ago, are said to explain the mesons and baryons.
-But the standard model does not explain neither the mass, nor the charge, nor the spin of the baryons and leptons, the three fundamental time-independent properties of the particles.
-The fractional electric charges imposed on the quarks do not explain the charge e$^\pm$, neither does the spin imposed on the quarks explain the spin.
-The measured values of the properties of the particles are given in the Review of Particle Physics [2].
+have been measured with great accuracy, usually to the sixth decimal or better, but have not been explained so far.
+That means that neither the mass of the fundamental proton nor the mass of the fundamental electron have been explained.
+The quarks, which have been introduced by Gell-Mann [1] more than fifty years ago, are said to explain the elementary particles.
+But the standard model does not explain neither the mass, nor the charge, nor the spin of the mesons, baryons and leptons.
+Mass, charge and spin are the fundamental properties of the particles.
+The measured values of the properties of the particles are in the Review of Particle Physics [2].
 There are many other attempts to explain the elementary particles or only one of the particles, too many to list them here.
-For example Skyrme [3] has proposed a unified theory of the mesons and baryons, and El Naschie has, in the last years, proposed a topological theory for high energy particles and the spectrum of the quarks [4-7].
+For example Skyrme [3] has proposed a unified theory of the mesons and baryons, and El Naschie has proposed a topological theory for high energy particles and the spectrum of the quarks [4]\,-\,[7].

 The need for the present investigation has been expressed by Feynman [8] as follows: ``There remains one especially unsatisfactory feature: the observed masses of the particles, m.
 There is no theory that adequately explains these numbers.
 We use the numbers in all our theories, but we do not understand them - what they are, or where they come from.
 I believe that from a fundamental point of view, this is a very interesting and serious problem".
-Today, twenty years later, we still rely on the standard model for an explanation of the masses of the elementary particles but have not succeeded.
+Today, thirty years later, we still cannot explain the masses, the charge and the spin of the particles.
 It is time to try something different.